iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 # Defining Pipelines

-DVC pipelines are written as collections of data processing <abbr>stages</abbr>
-in `dvc.yaml` files.
-These represent data workflows that you want to **reproduce** reliably later.
-Here's a sample 3-stage structure:
+Pipelines represent data workflows that you want to **reproduce** reliably -- so the results are consistent.
+They contain a set of data processing
+<abbr>stages</abbr>, which are captured in `dvc.yaml` files.
+Here's a sample
+3-stage structure:

 ```yaml
 stages: